-It’s also one of the hardest dayhikes in the country—quite likely the hardest you have ever attempted.
+It’s also one of the hardest dayhikes in the country—quite likely the hardest many people will ever attempt.
 Don’t underestimate its grueling difficulty.
-A rim-to-rim hike, or r2r, poses an extremely challenging outing.
-The shortest route, combining the South and North Kaibab trails, a rim-to-rim hike, or r2r, entails about 21 trail miles and a cumulative 11,000 feet of elevation gain and loss.
+By the shortest route, combining the South and North Kaibab trails, a rim-to-rim hike, or r2r, entails about 21 trail miles and a cumulative nearly 11,000 feet of elevation gain and loss.
 The heat can wilt even the fittest people.

-I have seen numerous hikers struggling in r2r attempts, including one young couple whose one headlamp had died late at night two hours before we found them sitting beside the South Kaibab Trail, where they might have spent the night if we didn’t show up with lights and accompany them up.
+I have seen numerous hikers struggling on r2r attempts, including one young couple whose one headlamp had died late at night two hours before we found them sitting beside the South Kaibab Trail, where they might have spent the night if we didn’t show up with lights and accompany them up.
 On a separate hike, I encountered a woman who was collapsing to the ground repeatedly and had to be rescued by helicopter.